 Properties and equipment are stated at cost, net of accumulated depreciation.
 Depreciation is recorded using the straight-line method over the estimated useful lives of the assets.
 Useful lives generally range from eight to 40 years for buildings and three to 15 years for machinery and equipment.
 Leasehold improvements are depreciated over the shorter of the remaining life of the lease or the useful life of the improvement.
 Depreciation expense is primarily included as a component of Cost of sales on the Consolidated Statements of Operations, with depreciation expense associated with certain assets used for administrative purposes being presented within Selling, engineering, general and administrative ("SEG&A") expenses.
-Depreciation expense, which includes depreciation on rental equipment, was \$45.2 million, \$41.8 million and \$39.5 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Depreciation expense, which includes depreciation on rental equipment, was \$50.3 million in 2024, \$45.2 million in 2023, and \$41.8 million in 2022.